Monadical-SAS/redux-time/README.md

 - animate any state tree value manually, or use provided Animation functions for common animations e.g.: `Translate`, `Rotate`, `Opacity`
 - works in all browsers with `requestAnimationFrame` and in node with `setTimemout`
 - it's fast! computing state takes about `0.5ms` per 100 active animations (the bottleneck is usually React & the DOM, check out [Inferno] + canvas if you really want speed!)
+- fully compatible with CSS animation libraries like [Animate.css](https://daneden.github.io/animate.css/), you already have access to 1000s of pre-written animations out there that plug right into `redux-time`!

 ## Intro